A proposal is a written offer to solve a technical problem

 presentation, it would be wise to gather any additional

-information that is available about the customer and
+information that is available about the customer and his

-Engineering field representatives may produce more.
+field representatives may produce more.
+For instance,

-given company’s attitude is toward alternate approaches,
+attitude is toward alternate approaches, exceptions to

-exceptions to specifications, reliability, etc. we don’t
+specifications, reliability, etc. we don’t want a customer

-that we described a fine piece of equipment but, “it
+a fine piece of equipment but, “it was not what we specified.”

-good, but your study plan does not reflect a thorough
+Or, “your hardware looks good, but your study plan does

-understanding of all our problems.”
-Thorough study of
+not reflect a thorough understanding of all our problems.”

-specifications, collated with background information,
+Thorough study of specifications, collated with background

-it will help.
+but it will help.
 In any case, the conscientious proposal

-writer cannot afford to ignore any source of useful
+writer cannot afford to ignore any source of useful information.

 Analysis